jjgorton/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+    - Sessions allow the server to store data like cookies (a key/value pair data sctructure) about the client.
+One way sessions can be used is for authorization so that the client doesn't have to login for every http request made.

 1. What does bcrypt do to help us store passwords in a secure manner.

+    - bcrypt "hashes" passwords so they are not saved in plain-text.

 1. What does bcrypt do to slow down attackers?

+    - Hackers can use "rainbow tables" to solve the hashing algorithm and get passwords.  bcrypt slows the hacking down by adding multiple "rounds" to the hashing - essentially hashing upon hashing multiple times over.

 1. What are the three parts of the JSON Web Token?

+    - Header.Payload.Signature (text strings each seperated by a period(.)).

 ## Project Set Up